In this section

 Step 2

-If you've already got an ISA you can then move this money from your Investment Account to your Cash Management Account, and then to your ISA when you're ready and buy back your shares or choose other investments to help spread your risk.
+- If you've already got an ISA, move the money from your Investment Account to your Cash Management Account (which is automatically opened for you when you join Fidelity International) and then to your ISA.
+You can then buy back your shares or choose other investments to help spread your risk.
 Log in to move your cash.

-If you've not yet got an ISA with us you can fill out a Bed & ISA form to move the cash into a new ISA.
-Just complete the form and upload it by logging in and going to 'Documents & Messages' and then 'Upload forms and documents'.
-We will confirm when your new ISA is open so you can then choose where to invest this cash.
+- If you've not yet got an ISA with us, move the cash into a new ISA by using a Bed & ISA form.
+To upload the form log in, go to 'Documents & Messages' and then 'Upload forms and documents'.
+We'll confirm when your new ISA is open so you can choose where to invest this cash.

-To transfer your company shares, you'll need to fill out a Stock Transfer Form.
+To transfer your shares to your spouse, you'll need to fill out a Stock Transfer Form.
+It can be used for:

 - A transfer to your spouse or civil partner